zaccesss/zaccesss/README.md

 ## 🎧 Outside Engineering

 Outside academics I learn through online courses, personal builds/projects and self development.
+I enjoy:

+- Playing **piano**
+- The **gym** and fitness
+- **Cycling**
+- **Cooking**
-I enjoy piano, the gym, cycling, cooking and structured routines that strengthen discipline mentally and physically. **Growth is not occasional but an active lifestyle.**
+- Structured routines that strengthen discipline mentally and physically

+For me, growth is not occasional but an **active lifestyle**.

+---

+## 🎯 What I Am Looking For

+I am seeking **internships, placements and work experience** across engineering and tech including:

+- Embedded systems
+- Software development
+- Cloud computing
+- AI and automation
+- IoT and cyber aligned computing

+My long term goal is to build a career where **intelligent software and efficient hardware solve real problems** at scale.

+If you value someone who **learns fast, thinks deeply, adapts quickly and contributes well both independently and in a team**, I would be happy to connect, collaborate and one day join your team. ve lifestyle.**

 ---